hidglobal/digitalpersona-access-management-api/docs/digitalpersona-access-management-services.md

 # Access Management Services

-The DigitalPersona Access Management Services are a collection of RESTful services used to implement various features of the DigitalPersona solution in web applications.
+The DigitalPersona Access Management Services are a collection of Web services used to implement various features of the DigitalPersona solution in web applications.

 These services are: